simpcl/news-scraper/pgrest/README_NEWS_MCP.md

 ### 10. get_news_by_id

-Get a specific news item by its ID.
+Get a specific news item by its ID (server-side filtering).

 **Parameters:**
 - `news_id` (int) - The ID of the news item